 CF patients are predisposed to lung infections due to abnormal mucus production in the lungs and airways.
 P. aeruginosa infects 40% of CF patients between the ages of 6 and 10 years of age.
 By the age of 17, the frequency of infection increases to 60% and reaches approximately 75% of all CF patients between the ages of 25 and 34.
 Thus, there is an urgent clinical need for the development of novel effective treatments in this area.

-AB569 constitutes an innovative, bactericidal method to treat mucoid and nonmucoid P. aeruginosa pulmonary infections that are resistant to traditional antibiotics.
+AB569 constitutes an innovative, bactericidal method to treat mucoid and nonmucoid P. aeruginosa pulmonary infections, as well as other types of bacterial pulmonary infections, that are resistant to traditional antibiotics.